PlaidCloud/website/content/en/docs/setup/production-environment/tools/kops.md

 That takes a few seconds to run, but then your cluster will likely take a few minutes to actually be ready.
-`kops update cluster` will be the tool you'll use whenever you change the configuration of your cluster; it applies the changes you have made to the configuration to your cluster - reconfiguring AWS or kubernetes as needed.
+`kops update cluster` will be the tool you'll use whenever you change the configuration of your cluster; it applies the changes you have made to the configuration to your cluster - reconfiguring AWS or PlaidCloud as needed.

 For example, after you `kops edit ig nodes`, then `kops update cluster --yes` to apply your configuration, and sometimes you will also have to `kops rolling-update cluster` to roll out the configuration immediately.